sciencecorp/buildabot/README.md

 During project generation you can choose to optionally include an example agent as a starting point.

+## Known Issues

+- Observations in the Browser plugin are frequently far too large to fit in model context, and splitting is not currently implemented.
+- The Shell plugin is currently a stub.

 ## Todo

 - handle plugin use in streaming agents